-Authorized Collateral
+Authorized Collateral.
 The City shall accept only the following securities as collateral for time and demand deposits or repurchase agreements:

-- A. FDIC insurance coverage. - B. Obligations of the United States, its agencies or instrumentalities. - C. Obligations, the principal and interest on which, are guaranteed or insured by the State of Texas or other US states rated A or better by a rating agency.
+- A. FDIC insurance coverage - B. Obligations of the United States, its agencies or instrumentalities - C. Obligations, the principal and interest on which, are guaranteed or insured by of the State of Texas and its agencies or other US states rated A or better by a rating agency

-XII.
+XIV.
 INVESTMENT POLICY ADOPTION